 Maxim successfully enhanced the availability of its e-commerce site through the use of Trend Micro™ Deep Security™ and AWS WAF.
 “If there is any trouble with the WAF, there is an automatic switchover to the standby AWS WAF and services can continue.
 As a result, our anxieties around security and site availability have disappeared,” said Tanaka.

 In addition to protecting maxim’s servers, Deep Security™ also enhanced the e-commerce site’s overall security.
 “Because e-commerce sites don’t handle files, there is a line of thinking that believes a WAF on its own is sufficient.
 However, there is a risk of immense server-side damage occurring if someone broke through the WAF,” said Tanaka.
-“Now that our servers are protected with Deep Security, and we have established multiple defenses to protect us, the enhanced data protection and availability give us a great sense of relief.”
+“Now that our servers are protected with Deep Security, and we have established multiple defences to protect us, the enhanced data protection and availability give us a great sense of relief.”

 Deploying Trend Micro™ Deep Security™ to efficiently improve the availability and security of maxim’s e-commerce site was just the beginning of ongoing security improvements for maxim.
 “For an e-commerce business, ensuring that the backbone of the business, the website, is always available is important.
 However, because we also handle personal information and financial data, security is extremely important.
 We will work with Trend Micro to make continuous efforts to strengthen security in the future,” said Tanaka.